 Scams grow more and more elaborate all the time and an important one to watch out for is calls or texts from your bank, brokerage, or even a government institution like the IRS.
 If you receive a call from someone asking for sensitive information about your finances, hang up and call the bank back yourself to confirm it was your institution who was truly calling.
 Similarly, if you receive a text asking for information, call your bank to ensure it was them making the call.

-Keep an Eye out for Anything out of the Normal
+Keep an Eye out for Anything Abnormal

 You should make a habit of constantly monitoring your finances.
 You should keep a close eye of your account information, statements, and credit score to make sure that anything out of place gets dealt with right away.
 As soon as you notice suspicious behavior, change your passwords and account information and call your financial institution immediately.
 Many institutions now have the option to freeze your account via an app of website until the issue is resolved.